 Work-related injuries can happen suddenly when you least expect it.
 You are then left unable to work and earn income – yet your medical bills, utility bills, mortgage payments, and other expenses continue to keep piling up.
 What can an injured worker do to support themselves and their loved ones in this stressful situation?
 Fortunately, workers’ compensation is available for most individuals.

 However, there are some situations where workers’ compensation benefits are not awarded to workplace injury victims.
-In order to qualify for workers’ compensation benefits in Arkansas, you must be able to prove the following facts:
+In order to qualify for workers’ compensation benefits in Fayetteville, AR, you must be able to prove the following facts:

 - First, you must show that you were injured in the course of your employment and were working at the time of the injury.

 - Second, you must prove that your injury was directly caused by working, or that working aggravated a pre-existing condition.
 Importantly, the mere fact that you were at your place of work when the injury occurred is insufficient to receive workers’ compensation.
 For instance, you would not be entitled to workers’ compensation if you became injured while dropping by the office to greet a coworker or grab a personal item during one of your days off.
 Rather, your job must have caused or contributed to the injury.